ISO 13485 Certification for Medical Devices

 • Special manufacturing operations

-Complaint Handling & Post-Market Surveillance
+Complaint Handling and Post-Market Surveillance

 ISO 13485 requires:

-• Complaint investigation procedures
+• Formal complaint investigation procedures

 • Adverse event reporting processes